hewisaurus/PrancingTurtle/GettingStarted.md

 In Visual Studio, open Team Explorer and click 'Clone' underneath the GitHub section.
 If you're not already logged in, you'll be prompted for authentication, and then you'll be able to select a repository to clone.
 Find the PrancingTurtle repository, select which path you'd like to clone it to, and hit the Clone button below.

+Once you follow the next few steps to create necessary configuration files, make sure that Git ignores them so they won't be checked in.
+This is to ensure that your sensitive info (usernames / passwords) isn't shared with everyone.

 ### Copy example files (mail account info, DB connection strings)

 #### Web project